 While our full Board has overall responsibility for risk oversight, it has delegated primary oversight of certain risks to its committees.
 Our Audit Committee monitors our major financial risk exposures and cybersecurity risks, and the steps our management has taken to monitor and control these exposures, including guidelines and policies to govern the process by which risk assessment and management is undertaken.
 Our Audit Committee is committed to the prevention, timely detection, and mitigation of the effects of cybersecurity threats or incidents to the Company.
 Our Audit Committee also monitors compliance with legal and regulatory requirements, strategies and progress of audits and remediation efforts.
-Our Compensation Committee oversees the design and implementation of our compensation and benefits programs and policies to determine whether they encourage excessive risk-taking.
+Our Compensation Committee oversees the design and implementation of our compensation and benefits programs and policies and monitors the incentives created by these programs and policies to determine whether they encourage excessive risk-taking.
 Our Compensation Committee also assesses the relationship between risk management policies and practices and compensation, and evaluates compensation policies and practices that could mitigate any such risk.
 Our Nominating and Corporate Governance Committee oversees our major corporate governance risks.